scttnlsn/backbone.io/README.md

 Only clients sharing the same channel will receive updates from each other.
 The channel associated with a given request is available from any middleware in `req.channel`.

+It is also possible to set the channel server side during the initial handshaking.
+For example:

+    io.set('authorization', function (data, accept) {
+        ...
+        data.channel = "mychannel";
+        ...

 Customizing
 -----------